SMaRT: Online Reusable Resource Assignment and an Application to Mediation in the Kenyan Judiciary: SMaRT Assignment

 \end{adjustbox}

-\ref{eq:c1} enforces all real cases to be fully allocated, while \ref{eq:c2} allows shadow cases to go unassigned. \ref{eq:c3} imposes a soft capacity constraint ensuring mediators remain within capacity at each timestep, with violations captured by the slack penalty term $\xi_u$.
+\ref{eq:c1} enforces all real cases to be fully allocated, while \ref{eq:c2} allows shadow cases to go unassigned. \ref{eq:c3} imposes a soft capacity constraint ensuring mediators remain within capacity, with violations captured by the slack penalty term $\xi_u$.
 These violations are penalized quadratically in the objective to trade off expected case resolution against mediator overload.
-The parameter $\lambda$ controls the severity of overload penalization. \ref{eq:c5} limits the solution space by allowing only one additional case allocation every time the QP is solved.
+The parameter $\lambda$ controls the severity of overload penalty.
+A discussion of the QP solvability and time complexity can be found in Appendix 6.1 in the full version \cite{farabi2026smartonlinereusableresource}.